wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/control-system-hardware.rst

 Image Credits
 -------------

 Image of roboRIO courtesy of National Instruments.
 Image of DMC-60 courtesy of Digilent.
 Image of SD540 courtesy of Mindsensors.
 Images of Jaguar Motor Controller, Talon SRX, Victor 888, Victor SP, Victor SPX, and Spike H-Bridge Relay courtesy of VEX Robotics, Inc. Image of SPARK MAX courtesy of REV Robotics.
-Lifecam, PDP, PCM, SPARK, and VRM photoscourtesy of FIRST.
+Lifecam, PDP, PCM, SPARK, and VRM photos courtesy of *FIRST*\ |reg|.
 All other photos courtesy of AndyMark Inc.